 As part of healthcare reform, the pharmaceutical industry in China is facing increasingly strict scrutiny initiated by the top Chinese government officials, including the antitrust authorities.
 Most notably, certain multinational pharmaceutical undertakings are criticised for having charged excessive prices on patented drugs and medical devices, which have led to high medical costs for the general public in China.
 In the context of such regulatory pressures and the burgeoning transaction environment, the Chinese pharmaceutical industry may become more complex with multiple market participants further complicating the competitive landscape.
 Therefore, the competition assessment in a merger review requires a comprehensive understanding of such 'state of play' developments in China's pharmaceutical industry.

-1 Susan Ning is a senior partner and Ting Gong is an associate at King & Wood Mallesons.
+1 Susan Ning is a senior partner, Ruohang Zhang is a partner and Ting Gong is an associate at King & Wood Mallesons.

 2 Refer to China's healthcare reform (the proposed plan, titled 'Opinions of the CPC Central Committee and the State Council on Deepening the Health Care System Reform') and 12th Five-Year Plan (2011–2015) released in 2011.

 3 This statement is based on the report issued by Deloitte, available at: www2.deloitte.com/content/dam/Deloitte/ch/Documents/life-sciences-health-care/ch_Studie_Pharmaceutical_China_05052014.pdf.

 5 Refer to the SAMR chief Zhang Mao's Speaking at the National Market Supervision Work Conference on the 27 December 2018.

 6 Refer to the Opinions on Facilitating Reform of Pharmaceutical Price published by NDRC together with other authorities on 4 May 2015.